-Upper Main Street, Edgartown, MA: An Assessment of Permanent and Seasonal Traffic Management Actions: The MVC conducted an origin-destination study in 2005.
-Subsequently, the MVC commissioned a study by Fay, Spofford, and Thorndike for the Edgartown Planning Board that outlined various possible solutions for this problematic intersection. (see section 8.4, projects 6 and 7).
+Upper Main Street, Edgartown, MA: An Assessment of Permanent and Seasonal Traffic Management Actions: The MVC commissioned this 2007 study for the Edgartown Planning Board.
+The study by Fay, Spofford, and Thorndike deals with another of the 2007 RTP problematic intersections, the Edgartown Triangle.
+An origin-destination study was carried out in 2005 (see section 8.4, projects 6 and 7).

-Five Corners/Water Street Short-Term Improvements: This effort, involving various Tisbury town boards, the Steamship Authority, and the Martha's Vineyard Commission, proposed a series of short-term improvements to the area around the Vineyard Haven ferry terminal and Five Corners, another problematic intersection identified in RTP.
+Five Corners/Water Street Short-Term Improvements: This effort, involving various Tisbury town boards, the Steamship Authority, and the Martha's Vineyard Commission, proposed a series of short-term improvements to the area around the Vineyard Haven ferry terminal and Five Corners, another problematic intersection identified in the 2007 RTP.
 Several measures were subsequently put in place and others are being considered (see section 8.4, project 3).